Ethical Corporate Management

 1. Offering and acceptance of bribes.

-2. Offering illegal political donations.
+2. Illegal political donations.

 3. Improper charitable donations or sponsorship.

-4. Offering or acceptance of unreasonable presents or hospitality, or other improper Benefits.
+4. Offering or acceptance of unreasonable presents or hospitality, or other improper benefits.

-Article 8 (The promises and executions)
+Article 8 (Promises and executions)

 Article 9 (Engaging in commercial activities under ethics)